 You can experiment with styles as you are writing, or come back and change your mind after you’ve proofed your book.
 Styles are instantly and uniformly applied to all aspects of your book.

 Maybe 17th century typefaces aren’t your thing.
 Return to Book Style and select something more modern.
 See how that affects options for Heading and Ornamental Break.

 Vellum’s live preview allows you to immediately see how your book will appear on a range of devices:

 Use the navigation buttons (upper right) to move through the chapters of your book.
 Use the page turn buttons (that will appear above the device) to change pages.

 Want to see how it will look on a small screen like an iPhone?
 Or how your cover will read on eInk screen?
 Press the Device button to select a different device:

 The Preview also features a settings menu for each device.
-On an iPad or iPhone, use the device settings to see how the book appears if the user changes the font size or switches to night mode:
+Use the device settings to see how the book appears if the user changes the font size or switches to night mode:

 Note: The settings you change here only guide the Preview.
-They do not at all affect the eBook you create.
+They do not at all affect the book you create.